sanam2405/SoftwareEnergyCost/README.md

 Please note that this is a trained CNN, and a dedicated GPU is necessary for smooth training desirable results.

 ## Dependencies
-This software is built using TensorFlow, Keras, and OpenCV libraries.
+This software is built using TensorFlow and Keras libraries.
 Please make sure you have the following dependencies installed:

 * Python 3
 * TensorFlow
 * Keras
 * Jupyter Notebook

+For the performance analysis of the software profiling tools are used.
+Please ensure you have the following dependencies installed:

+* TensorBoard
+* mempry_profiler
+* cProfile
+* SnakeViz

 Memory profiling tools as and when required have been installed in-line using the pip command.